waigx/cse549/README.md

 | Jianglin Wu  |  108075432    | jiangwu@cs.stonybrook.edu  | jianglin101, Jianglin Wu   |
 | Yigong Wang  |  109973706    | yigwang@cs.stonybrook.edu  |          waigx             |

-### Directories
+### Directories and Files
-In this submitted project, there are several directories included:
+In this submitted project, there are several directories and files included:
  - report: the report directory
  - server: the code for the project
+ - CSE549_demo.mov: video demo of the project

 ### Run server:
 go to directory where manage.py locates (./server/) and run: